lou1306/hoax/ARCHITECTURE.md

 one.
 The plan is to add at least support for JSON inputs (either dictionaries or arrays).

-Drivers compose, i.e., the user may configure `hoa-exec` so that different APs get values from different sources.
+Drivers compose, i.e., the user may configure `hoax` so that different APs get values from different sources.

 # Runners